 The Connswater Community Greenway was a £40m investment to effectively create a 9km long linear park.
-Following the route of the Knock, Loop and Connswater Rivers, the Greenway links a number of open spaces connectivity across east Belfast, the Greenway includes around 16km of new pedestrian and cycle paths, and created or improved 26 crossing points to enable active travel through the city.
+Following the route of the Knock, Loop and Connswater ivers, the Greenway links a number of open spaces ncluding Victoria Park and Orangefield.
+Improving connectivity across east Belfast, the Greenway includes around 16km of new pedestrian and cycle paths, and reated or improved 26 crossing points to enable active travel through the city.
 As well as a movement corridor, the Greenway has become a recreation space in its own right, attracting many visitors because of the vibrant, safe and high quality landscape that has been created.